-AL_A is the award-winning architecture and design studio founded in 2009 by the RIBA Stirling Prize-winning architect Amanda Levete with Directors Ho-Yin Ng, Alice Dietsch and Maximiliano Arrocet.
+AL_A is the award-winning architecture studio founded in 2009 by the RIBA Stirling Prize-winning architect Amanda Levete with directors Ho-Yin Ng, Alice Dietsch and Maximiliano Arrocet.

 Collaborating with ambitious and visionary clients, we develop designs that are conceptualised not just as buildings, but as urban propositions – projects that express the identity of an institution, a city or even a nation.

 Recently completed projects include an undergraduate and outreach centre for Wadham College at the University of Oxford and a new centre for the cancer care charity Maggie’s within the grounds of University College Hospital in Southampton.

 In 2017, we completed the Exhibition Road Quarter at the Victoria & Albert Museum in London.
 It is the museum’s largest building project in over 100 years, creating a new entrance, courtyard and exhibition gallery as well as conservation and logistics spaces serving the entire museum.
 In setting up a dialogue between museum and street, the new entrance courtyard has played an important civic role, attracting larger and more diverse audiences.